ADULT SOCCER LEAGUE RULES

 0 points for a loss

-During playoff games, a tied game at regulation is decided by penalty kicks.
+During playoff games, a tied game in regulation is decided by penalty kicks.
 Only players on the pitch at the game’s end can take a penalty kick.
-The goalkeeper can change for penalty kicks, but it must be for one of the other players on the pitch at end of regulation.
+The goalkeeper can change for penalty kicks, but it must be for one of the other players on the pitch at the end of regulation.
 Each team will take five penalty kicks.
 If the penalty kick score is tied at the end of five kicks, the teams will continue to take alternating penalty kicks until there is a winner.

 All players on the field (including the keeper must kick before any player may kick a second time.
 Note: all players on the field at the end of the game MUST remain on the field, while all other players remain off the field.
 If a team plays one down due to a red card, a substitute player must be added to complete five to take a penalty kick.
 If there is no substitute, then only four take the penalty kicks.